spiceai/blog/content/posts/project/spicepods-from-zero-to-hero.md

 If the Spice.ai runtime is running, the Spicepod automatically trains each time the manifest file is saved.
 As this happens reward performance can be monitored in the dashboard.

-Once each training run completes, the application can query the Spicepod for a decision recommendation by calling the recommendations API http://localhost:8000/api/v0.1/pods/serverops/recommendation.
+Once a training run completes, the application can query the Spicepod for a decision recommendation by calling the recommendations API http://localhost:8000/api/v0.1/pods/serverops/recommendation.
 The API returns a JSON document that provides the recommended action, the confidence of taking that action, and when that recommendation is valid.

 In the [ServerOps Quickstart](https://github.com/spiceai/quickstarts/tree/trunk/serverops/README.md), this API is called from the server maintenance PowerShell script to make an intelligent decision on when to run maintenance.
 The [ServerOps Sample](https://github.com/spiceai/samples/tree/trunk/serverops/README.md), which uses live data, can be continuously trained to learn and adapt even as the live data changes due to load patterns changing.